Carrot: Pests and diseases

+The carrot fly is a pest of carrot crops.

+Among pests of carrot crops is the carrot fly (Chamaepsila rosae), a dipteran fly in the family Psilidae.
+Its maggot larvae eat the outside of the root, damaging the crop.

 There are several diseases that can reduce the yield and market value of carrots.
 The most devastating carrot disease is Alternaria leaf blight, which has been known to eradicate entire crops.
 A bacterial leaf blight caused by Xanthomonas campestris can also be destructive in warm, humid areas.
 Root knot nematodes (Meloidogyne species) can cause stubby or forked roots, or galls.
 Cavity spot, caused by the oomycetes Pythium violae and Pythium sulcatum, results in irregularly shaped, depressed lesions on the taproots.

 Physical damage can also reduce the value of carrot crops.
 The two main forms of damage are splitting, whereby a longitudinal crack develops during growth that can be a few centimetres to the entire length of the root, and breaking, which occurs postharvest.
 These disorders can affect over 30% of commercial crops.
 Factors associated with high levels of splitting include wide plant spacing, early sowing, lengthy growth durations, and genotype.

 Carrots can be good companions for other plants; if left to flower, the carrot, like any umbellifer, attracts predatory wasps that kill many garden pests.